 DETERMINANT INDICATOR SCORE COMMENTS 9.
-Are there regular drills with staff, students and/or parents?[YES = 1; NO = 0] 1 It was reported that the school participates in regular drills and has also participated in national simulation exercises.
-On one of the assessment days the school was involved in an earthquake drill.
+Are there regular drills with staff, students and/or parents?
+[YES = 1; NO = 0] 0 The school has participated in national simulation exercises but does not perform regular drills.
 Information and Skills 10.
 Is the school able to manage an event independently if help is not immediately available?
 E.g. fire extinguishers, first aid kits, triage?
-[YES = 1; NO = 0] 1 There are some teachers trained in first aid, and fire extinguishers and first aid kits are accessible to the school.
-The infrastructure required for disaster planning was found to be generally lacking.
-This included no public address system, no stand-by electrical generators, and lack of adequate toilet facilities.
+[YES = 1; NO = 0] 0 There are no qualified first aiders on staff.
+At the time of the assessment, the school had access to 2 first aid kits but no fire extinguishers.
+The school reported that they do not have immediate access to a health care provider for emergencies, nor does it have procedures for obtaining first aid help.
 11. Does the school have reserve water storage with adequate supply for at least 3 days?
-[YES = 1; NO = 0] 0 The school indicated that they do not have back up water supply for 3 days.
+[YES = 1; NO = 0] 0 The school indicated that they do not have adequate cistern/reserve water storage for 3 days.
 Infrastructure and Technology 12.
 Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?
-[YES = 1; NO = 0] 0 Outside of discouraging the running of water while washing hands, there was no indication of other water conservation strategies being employed.
-13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 0 Rainwater is not collected.
+[YES = 1; NO = 0] 0 Outside of discouraging running water while washing hands, other water conservation strategies were not observed/reported.
+13. Does the school actively harvest rainwater?
+[YES = 1; NO = 0] 0 Rainwater is not collected.
 14. Does the school employ energy conservation/efficiency mechanism?[YES = 1; NO = 0] 1 The use of energy efficient light bulbs and appliances was reported.
 15. Is there back up electrical power?
 [YES = 1; NO = 0] 0 No there is no back up electricity supply.
 16. Does the school employ other green practices?
 E.g. recycling, greenhouse/garden, green policy etc?
-[YES = 1; NO = 0] 0 These were not observed.
+[YES = 1; NO = 0] 1 Plastic bottles are reportedly recycled.

 DETERMINANT INDICATOR SCORE COMMENTS 17.
-Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 The most serious area of deficiency was the Aluzinc roof covering on some of the buildings which appeared to lack the required hurricane straps.
-There were also cases of missing or broken windows which will put the entire building at risk in an extreme wind event.
-The main roof structures were found to be in generally good condition.
+Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 Buildings range in condition from generally good, to fair and one in poor condition.
+Major repairs and retrofits are recommended as well as some flood mitigation interventions.
 Infrastructure and Technology 18.
 Have school buildings/plant been repaired or retrofitted to the building code?
 [YES = 1; NO = 0] 0 No. Repairs and retrofits are recommended in the Costed Action Plan (Section 8).
 ARE THERE ANY EXISTING BARRIERS TO ADAPTATION?
 Physical/ Ecological/ Climate 19.
 Physical or ecological limits?
 E.g. Does the landscape/physical location/age range and size of the school population limit the range of adaptation options to priority hazards?
-[YES = 1; NO = 0] 0 The school is located within the tsunami evacuation zone.
-There are no other perceived/observed physical limitations.
+[YES = 1; NO = 0] 0 The school is located relatively near to the coast and as such has some physical limitations such as tsunami risk.
 20. Is climate change likely to exacerbate any of the current hazards?
 [YES = 1; NO = 0] 0 Based on climate projections, the current hazards are projected to be exacerbated.
 21. Is the rate of climate change likely to outpace adaptation efforts?
 [YES = 1; NO = 0] 0 Climate change impacts are already being experienced, and adaptation efforts, though available, may be costly to implement.
 Technological 22.
 Technological limits?
 Availability of technological options for adaptation e.g. public address system for warning/early warning; electronic data storage.
 [YES = 1; NO = 0] 0 These technologies are available, though not presently in place at the school.